PereViader/ManualDi/README.md

 ## Inject

 The Inject method allows for post-construction injection of types.

-The injection will be run only once.
-The injection will be done in reverse dependency order.
+Binding injection is done in reverse dependency order.
 Injected objects will already be injected themselves.

 The injection can be used to hook into the object creation lifecycle and run custom code.
-Any amount of injection callbacks can be registered
+Each individual binding can any amount of Inject calls and will run in order added.

 As stated on the `Default` section, calling the source generated method will handle the registration of the`Inject` method on `TConcrete` automatically.